-When you are craving a delicious slice of pizza but don't want to fall off your low-carb diet, this is the recipe you need!
-Once you get a taste of this fat head pizza, you won't even miss the real thing because it tastes just like it.
+When you are craving a delicious slice of traditional pizza but don't want to fall off your low-carb diet, you'll love this recipe!
+Once you get a taste of this fathead pizza, you won't even miss the real thing because it tastes just like it.

-Not only is the famous fat head pizza absolutely fabulous, delicious, and low-carb, it's also:
+Not only is the famous fathead pizza absolutely fabulous, delicious, and low-carb, only 2.4 g net carbs per slice PLUS it's also a:

 - And, better than any regular pizza you will ever taste!

-And, once you master this mozzarella dough, there are so many different ways to use it.
+Once you master mozzarella dough, you will discover there are so many different ways to use it.

 Fat Head is a comedy-documentary by Tom Naughton (comedian and former health writer).
-Well, actually, for anyone who doesn’t know, fat head pizza was created by Tom Naughton’s oldest brother’s oldest son.
-I know... kind of a mouthful.
+Well, actually, for anyone who doesn’t know, fathead pizza dough was created by Tom Naughton’s oldest brother’s oldest son.

 The documentary explains how low cholesterol is unhealthy as well as saturated fat does not cause heart disease but instead of sugars, grains, starches, and processed vegetable oils do.